-Babies born after fertility treatment, or following assisted reproduction, or who you have adopted, or who you add within 10 months of your policy start date
+Babies born after fertility treatment, or following assisted reproduction, or who you have adopted

 You can add a baby born after fertility treatment, or following assisted reproduction (such as IVF), or who you've adopted, to your policy.
 As with most health insurance, our cover for treatment has a few limits in these situations.